cranbry/ElevensCardGame/README.md

 ### The game ends when there are no more valid combinations on the board, and the deck is empty.
 The player wins by clearing all cards from both the board and the deck.

 ## ✅ What is included in this complete implementation?
-   Full class design for: Suit, Rank, Card, Deck, Board, and ElevensGame.
+   Full class design for: Suit, Rank, Card, Deck, Board, CardController, GameManager and ElevensGame.

 ###Core gameplay logic: